junaaxya/unmuh-babel-press/README.md

 Authentication is handled by NextAuth using the Credentials provider.
 Submit a `POST` request to `/api/auth/callback/credentials` with `email` and `password` or use the `/admin/login` page.
 A successful login creates a session and redirects to `/admin/dashboard`.
 Use NextAuth's `signOut` to log out.

+## Security Settings

+The application exposes several security-related options under the **Settings → Security** section in the admin dashboard:

+- **require2FA** – when enabled, users must configure two factor authentication before accessing the admin area.
+- **passwordMinLength** – minimum length for user passwords.
+The server rejects shorter passwords.
+- **sessionMaxAgeHours** – how long a login session remains valid before the user needs to sign in again.

+These values are stored in the database and can be edited by administrators.
+Email sender name and address are now configured via environment variables `EMAIL_FROM_NAME` and `EMAIL_FROM` rather than the settings table.

 api-books

 ## 📁 Struktur Folder